Hidden activations know when self-report does not

 All probes are layer 19, chosen because the Goodfire SAE was trained there.
 A small layer sweep would document how localized the signal is.
 A second model family at 7-13B parameters would say whether the gap is a Llama representation quirk or a more general property of instruction-tuned residual streams.

 The remaining questions sit on label provenance and matched-generation transfer, not on probe architecture.
-Downstream tools building on this should expose claim construction and label-provenance assumptions to users, rather than hiding them behind opaque confidence scores.
+Downstream tools building on this should expose claim construction and label-provenance assumptions to users rather than hiding them behind opaque confidence scores.
 The probe is only as honest as the labels it was trained on.